 She is currently a fifth grade faculty assistant, and has been a sixth grade computer and math teacher and lower school P.E. teacher at Sunset Hill and PHS.

-Avery graduated from Sunset Hill School in 1973 and Smith College in 1977, with a bachelor of arts degree in psychology.
+Avery graduated from Pembroke Hill in 1973 and Smith College in 1977, with a bachelor of arts degree in psychology.
 While at Smith College, she played varsity field hockey, tennis, basketball and squash and served as captain of the field hockey team her senior year.

 - Varsity Schedule